 Applies to | Your organization’s security officers and other employees, information systems, and data |

-Similarly to an incident response plan, an incident response policy outlines the actions your organization should take in case of a data security incident, with detailed response scenarios for each type of incident.
-This type of policy also specifies the roles and responsibilities for dealing with the incident, communication strategies, and reporting processes in your organization.
+Similarly to an incident response plan, an incident response policy outlines the actions your organization should take in the event of a data security incident, with detailed response scenarios for each incident type.
+This type of policy also specifies the roles and responsibilities for dealing with an incident, communication strategies, and your organization’s reporting procedures.

-An incident response policy may also describe recovery activities, focusing on containing the incident and mitigating its negative consequences.
+An incident response policy may also cover recovery activities, focusing on containing the incident and mitigating negative consequences.
 It may also include post-incident investigation procedures.

 Syteca can enhance incident response in your organization, allowing your security officers to: